 Where is radioactive waste produced?

-Waste from nuclear power plants
+Waste from the nuclear power plants

 Nuclear power plants generate two types of radioactive waste: